marnelfr/noteKeeper/README.md

 But when called initially, that bundle is null.\
 Although, **the intent that created the activity remains available on restore**.

+So onSaveInstanceState save the application state **when the activity is destroyed due the a switch to another application by the user**.\
 **But what about when the application is fully destroyed and then recreated ?**\
 We could use persistent store to save the state of the app but this is expensive when it comes to case like simple configuration change (when switching for a new screen orientation).

 ### ViewModel
-For maintaining state across configuration changes, use **ViewModel** that stores activity state in-process separately from the activity.
+For maintaining state across configuration changes, we use **ViewModel** that stores activity state in-process separately from the activity.
+In other words, **ViewModel maintains state when activity get destroyed due to configuration changes** such as when the user rotates a device from portrait to landscape.
 To set up a viewModel to our activity, we create on that extends **ViewModel** and we customize it by adding properties and methods specific to our activity's state requirements.\